SassanKermani/DB-Project/readme.md

 - done	 delete	|	done	delete
 - done	 query	|	doen	query

+- (DONE)find out how creat a rout for the user to see all the tables that are in the db

 - ok so I need to set up a way of telling what is conected to what and by what. basicly a way to track public and forin keys, somtihig that will self update... this is going to be hard and cick myass repedtudly.